-The Cairngorms National Park with its native woodland, lochs and high mountains is remarkable accessible part of the Scottish Highlands.
-In the Cairngorms National Park you will find wild landscapes and isolation only a few hours drive from Edinburgh.
-Even a drive up the A9 dual carriageway is glance into the wilderness.
+The Cairngorms National Park with its native woodland, lochs and high mountains is a remarkably accessible part of the Scottish Highlands.
+In the Cairngorms National Park, you will find wild landscapes and isolation only a few hour’s drive from Edinburgh.
+Even a drive up the A9 dual carriageway gives a glance into the wilderness.
 The ancient Caledonian pine forest and mountains of the Cairngorms provide miles of natural habitat for the Red Squirrel and the Golden Eagle.
 Some of the rarest animals in Scotland.
-The mountains of Cairngorm, Lochnagar and many more Munros and Corbetts are ideal for the day walker and climbers.
-Long distance walks like the Speyside Way, the Deeside Way, the Cateran Trail and the Dava Way give the opportunity for a longer walking holiday.
+The mountains of Cairngorm, Lochnagar, and many more Munros and Corbetts are ideal for the day walker and climbers.
+Long distance walks like the Speyside Way, the Deeside Way, the Cateran Trail, and the Dava Way gives the opportunity for a longer walking holiday.
 Here you can immerse yourself in the Wilderness experience.

-For those interested in touring the Cairngorms National Park by car there are lots of attractions and town to visit.
+For those interested in touring the Cairngorms National Park by car there are lots of attractions and towns to visit.
 Grantown-on-Spey, the historic capital of Strathspey, is worth a visit as is Aviemore the ski capital of Scotland.
 You can stop off in Braemar in the heart of Royal Deeside or visit Balmoral Castle.
 Travel down the Spey valley or Glenmore.
-Visit Glenshee, Nethybridge or Newtonmore.
-The Cairngorm National Parks provides an ideal base for year round activities including water sports on the lochs, pony trekking and fishing.
-In winter there is the skiing and ice climbing.
-In Spring, Summer and Autum the ski runs make challenging cycle trails for the adventurous mountain biker.
-For the family there are of-road trails such as the Deeside Way and Old Logging Way.
+Visit Glenshee, Nethybridge, or Newtonmore.
+The Cairngorm National Park provides an ideal base for year-round activities including water sports on the lochs, pony trekking, and fishing.
+In winter there is skiing and ice climbing.
+In Spring, Summer, and Autumn the ski runs make challenging cycle trails for the adventurous mountain biker.
+For the family, there are off-road trails such as the Deeside Way and Old Logging Way.
 The Moray coast has attractive fishing villages, still immersed in the fishing trade, wide sandy beaches, and interesting coastal geology.